CodexLink/discord-activity-badge/README.md

 * <https://material.io/design/color/the-color-system.html#tools-for-picking-colors>
 * <https://regex101.com/>

-**I would like to thank those who asked and those who answered a particular question (for Questions), and to the repository and articles that describes the problem, to which leads me to a certain direction, resulting to solving it.**
+**I would like to thank those who asked and those who answered a particular question (for Questions), and to the repository and articles that describe the problem, which leads me to a certain direction, resulting in solving it.**

 ## License